XaloraAI/Xalora-mesh-mcp-server/README.md

 }
 ```

-Replace `/path/to/heurist-mesh-mcp-server` with the actual path to the repository and `your-api-key-here` with your Heurist API key.
+Replace `/path/to/heurist-mesh-mcp-server` with the actual path to the repository and `your-api-key-here` with your XaloraAPI key.

 ### Option 2: Run with SSE Transport (for Cursor)
 #### Setting up Environment Variables in `.env`